nialvi/code-archive/README.md

 ## Generator problem

+Before use generator go to `cd ./tools/generator-problem` and use `npm link`.

-Go to `src` folder and run generator.
+After go to `src` folder and run generator.

 `cd src`